We all became acutely aware of our patience levels the past few years and one massive contributing factor: dealing with face mask issues.

 - There are more than 2.5 million eye injuries every year in the United States.

-- Of those yearly injuries, about 533% occur at home.
+- Of those yearly injuries, over half of these occur at home.

 - One in four at-home eye injuries results from recreational activities, like sports or play.